Protecting Puget Sound Chinook Salmon, Bull Trout, and Steelhead

 Part of the problem lies at Electron Dam on the Puyallup River.
 Dam operators divert water from the river into a forebay where protected fish are killed by predation and turbidity, or destroyed in powerhouse turbines and penstock.
 The operator of the dam does not possess a federal permit or other authorization that would allow it to kill any threatened fish.

-Representing American Rivers and American Whitewater, in 2015 we filed suit against the dam operator to stop its violation of the Endangered Species Act and help put Chinook salmon, steelhead trout, and bull trout on the road to recovery in the Puyallup River.
+Representing American Rivers and American Whitewater, we filed suit against the dam operator to stop its violation of the Endangered Species Act and help put Chinook salmon, steelhead trout, and bull trout on the road to recovery in the Puyallup River.